LAQS

 The indoor smog chamber facility is a 30 m3 temperature controlled room that can host custom-made Teflon smog chambers of variable sizes (up to 12 m3).
 The chamber room has aluminum coated walls and is equipped with a series of black light lamps that emit in the wavelength range between 300 and 450 nm and have the ability to simulate sunlight conditions that range from a very sunny day (JNO2 = 0.6 min-1) to a partially cloudy day (JNO2 = 0.2 min-1).
 A suite of state-of-the-art instrumentation is used to follow both the gas (PTR-MS, O3 and NOx monitors etc.) and aerosol phase (HR-ToF-AMS, SMPS, CCNc etc.) processes inside the smog chamber.

-• The investigation of emissions from wood burning and their atmospheric processing
+• The investigation of emissions from wood and biomass burning and their atmospheric processing

 • The properties of biogenic and anthropogenic pollutants and their oxidation products